bioinfo2019/qual-recal/README.md

 **Software**

 The C++ folder in this repository contain scripts and programs to perform functions for extracting features from SAM (sequence/Alignment Map) files to use in training machine learning models to detect incorrectly aligned reads.
-The two files in the *bamlib* folder depend on the SeqAn sequence analysis C++ library.
+The two files in the *bamlib* subfolder depend on the SeqAn sequence analysis C++ library.

 https://www.seqan.de/

 Those two files should be compiled as a shared object library using the C++14 dialect.
+The files in the *recal* subfolder should be compiled as an application that links to the bamlib shared object.
+The *main* routine can be found in the file nrmap.cc.

+The programs in the Python folder train models, implement data sampling schemes and make predictions on unseen samples.

 Besides the resources here, a few external tools are needed.
 The VarSim diploid genome simulation package is available below: